 Yesterday, for the first time ever, RE•WORK brought together the ‘Godfathers of AI’ to appear not only at the same event, but on a joint panel discussion.
 At the Deep Learning Summit in Montreal yesterday, we saw Yoshua Bengio, Yann LeCun and Geoffrey Hinton come together to share their most cutting edge research progressions as well as discussing the landscape of AI and the deep learning ecosystem in Canada.

 Joelle Pineau from McGill University who was moderating the discussion began by asking each pioneer to introduce their neighbour, which immediately generated a laugh from the packed auditorium.
 Yoshua kicked off by saying ‘here’s Yann, I met him doing my masters and he was doing his post doc with Geoff and later Yann invited me to come and work with him and start working in convolutional neural networks, and it’s still the hot thing today!’
 Yann went on to introduce Geoffrey and said ‘I’ll be historical as well, when I was an undergrad I studied neural nets and realised there was no research published in the 70s.
 I saw a paper entitled Optimal Perceptual Inference and Geoff was one of the three authors.
 I read the paper and knew I needed to meet Geoffrey.’
-We finally heard from Geoff who joked that he might have been the supervisor for Bengio’s thesis, but couldn’t actually remember.
+We finally heard from Geoff who joked that he might have been the external examiner for Bengio’s thesis, but couldn’t actually remember.
 He went on to say ‘It was a very nice thesis and it was applying neural networks to speech recognition.
 Yoshua and I have done well in Canada because Canada supports basic research.
 Things are happening very fast now and I just can’t keep up with Yoshua now!
 There’s a couple of archive papers a week and I’ve been particularly impressed by his work on attention and my feeling was that Yoshua was the youngest and he had some catching up to do, but unfortunately I think he’s caught up!
 He’s now made the impact that Yann made on CNNs in his own field.'

 Bengio: Back then, you could focus on research without all the noise.
 It was a totally different environment.
 There are some interesting parallels between when we met each other where and neural nets were still marginal and what happened maybe 5-10 years ago.
 There was a period in early 90s when neural networks were hot and there was a lot of hype with companies really trying to exploit it, so there are some parallels with now, but now it really works.